2020 Board Slate of Candidates

 • testifying to City Council on CPACE legislation and preparing testimony for solar legislation (both signed into law this year), and

 • participating in Architects Advocacy Day and Practice Encroachment task force.

 If elected, Brian will continue his involvement with COTE and support AIA National goals to unify COTE with Design Excellence.

-DIRECTOR OF PROSPERITY (2-Year Term)
+DIRECTOR OF FIRM CULTURE AND PROSPERITY (2-Year Term)

 Philip Burkett, AIA